-In addition to the practice at my home in Dorking I give corporate workshops, retreats (in the French Alps), on-site workstation guidance, and presentations across London and Surrey.
-I attend and conduct international Continuing Professional Development workshops and have current enhanced DBS status.
+In addition to the practice at my home in Dorking I give group workshops, retreats in the French Alps, on-site workstation guidance, and presentations across London and Surrey.
+I attend and conduct international Continuing Professional Development workshops.

-Clients have included surgeons, doctors, physiotherapists, IT consultants, gardeners, office workers, judges, teachers, career advisors, shop assistants, children and teenagers, and people in their 80s and 90s
+Clients have included surgeons, doctors, physiotherapists, IT consultants, gardeners, office workers, judges, teachers, shop assistants, children and teenagers, and people in their 80s and 90s.
+I have received referrals from rheumatologists and neurologists.

 I am now a member of APTA, the French association for Alexander Technique professionals.